awsdocs/amazon-ec2-user-guide/doc_source/default-custom-security-groups.md

 a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=&;\{\}\!$\*

-A security group name cannot start with `sg-`\.
+A security group name cannot start with the following: sg\-\.
 A security group name must be unique for the VPC\.

 The following are the default rules for a security group that you create:
 + Allows no inbound traffic